heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 -- In the function where the victory is triggered, where you (likely) first check -- if it hasn't been reached already

-if game.finished or game.finished_but_continuing or global.finished then return end
+if game.finished or game.finished_but_continuing or storage.finished then return end
-global.finished = true
+storage.finished = true
 ```

 Only real effect of not adding this code, except for possibly confusing your mod logic, is that if Better Victory Screen is removed _after_ victory is reached, then your mod might trigger it again.